nic-d/byte.api.lib/README.md

 A simple wrapper for the BYTE API that requires PHP >= 7.0.

-Uses [Trello API v1](https://trello.com/docs/index.html).
-The object API is very similar to the RESTful API.

 ## Requirements

 * PHP >= 7.0 with [cURL](http://php.net/manual/en/book.curl.php) extension,